furkan000/bachelor-thesis/README.md

 # Information
 - kurento-group-call is the SFU application used
 - kurento-furkan-mcu is the MCU used
-- kurento-furkan-dmcu-1 and dmcu-2 is the DMCU tested
+- kurento-furkan-dmcu-1, kurento-furkan-dmcu-2 and kurento-furkan-dmcu-1 is the DMCU tested
 - kurento-furkan-mmcu-1 and mmcu-2 are the MCU unit-2-unit approach that does not work as intended due to bug in Kurento.
 - kurento-furkan-dsfu-1 and dsfu-2 together with node-dsfu-router is the DSFU tested
 - node-webrtc-sfu is our own SFU